Xyclade/MachineLearning/Readme.md

 To give an example:

-Say we have documents {aa,ab,bc,bd,ee} and we query for documents with a in the name.
-If our algorithm would be to return {aa,ab} the precision would be 100% intuitively.
+Say we have documents {aa, ab, bc, bd, ee} and we query for documents with a in the name.
+If our algorithm would be to return {aa, ab} the precision would be 100% intuitively.
 Let's verify it by filling in the formula:

 <img src="./Images/PrecisionFull.png"/>